1 How Does Mendix Support Continuous Integration & Delivery (CI/CD)?

 Continuous integration and continuous delivery (CI/CD) is supported both in the Mendix Developer Portal and via the platform APIs.
 The platform APIs enable integrating with external tools to build a delivery pipeline using products like Jenkins and Visual Studio Team Services coupled with container technologies like Cloud Foundry, Kubernetes, and Docker and quality assurance services like Mendix Application Test Suite (ATS), Mendix Application Quality Monitor (AQM), and Selenium.

-The Mendix Platform’s support for CI/CD facilitates the rapid development and deployment of applications, enabling organizations to ship multiple code revisions through test and acceptance and in to production environments daily (if required).
+The Mendix Platform’s support for CI/CD facilitates the rapid development and deployment of applications, enabling organizations to ship multiple code revisions through one or more test environments and into production environments daily (if required).
 This reduces risk and cost through automation and standardization, and it enables DevOps and microservices.

 The core of the Mendix Platform provides all the tooling required to continuously integrate model revisions.
 Revisions are committed to the Team Server version control repository, where they are merged with the latest revision of the model and assigned to the relevant user stories and test cases.

-At any point and with a single click, a model revision can be versioned and pushed to the build server, packaged, and moved to staging before it is deployed to test.
+At any point and with a single click, a model revision can be versioned and pushed to the Mendix Build Server, packaged, and moved to staging before it is deployed to test.
 At that point, the platform’s built-in ATS system will run functional testing based on test cases defined against user stories.

-The tested deployment packages can then be promoted through acceptance and in to production with two-factor authentication.
+The tested deployment packages can then be promoted to production (via further acceptance environments, if required) with two-factor authentication.
 Finally, applications are monitored using the platform’s built-in monitoring tools and feedback loops to complete the delivery pipeline.

 Through automation with the Mendix Platform APIs, each of these functions can be automated into a continuous integration pipeline.